nexus-codes/Scoop-Spotify/README.md

 </div>

 !!
-Spotify and Spicetify now exist in official scoop repos.
+Spotify and Spicetify now exist in official scoop repos.Spicetify also includes adblock extensions now.
 This fork is being maintained only for my personal use from now on !!

 A [Scoop](https://github.com/lukesampson/scoop) bucket for Spotify, Spicetify and related packages.